castorini/anserini/docs/start-here.md

 To confirm, `collectionandqueries.tar.gz` should have MD5 checksum of `31644046b18952c1386cd4564ba2ae69`.

-If you peak inside the collection:
+If you peek inside the collection:

 ```bash
 head collections/msmarco-passage/collection.tsv